 Which changes are going to have the biggest effect on your Shopify store’s conversions?
+Which lever you should pull to influence your conversions the most?

-The thing is, there are at least 51 things you can do to improve your store’s conversion rate, sales, average order value and profits…
+The thing is, there are at least 51 things you can do to improve your store’s conversion rate, sales, average order value, and profits…

 But realistically, you’re not going to be able to implement all 51 ideas straightaway.
 And some ideas like split-testing will only be worthwhile once you have 10,000 or more visitors per month coming to your store.